 /

-Facebook SPAM Alert! – Malicious SVG File is Spreading through Facebook Messages
+Facebook SPAM Alert!
+A Malicious SVG File is Spreading through Facebook Messages

 Facebook Spam in messages

-Spammers have crafted malicious Image (SVG file) that will make you install ransomware on to your System and in turn infect all of your friends through the same medium i.e Facebook messages.
+Spammers have crafted malicious images (SVG files) that will make you install ransomware on your system and, in turn, infect all of your friends through the same medium, i.e., Facebook messages.

-The reason the spammers choose to use SVG images for spamming is that it allows dynamic content.
-Spammers had added malicious JavaScript code right inside the image itself, which in this case was a link to an external file which would, in turn, download locky Ransomeware.
+The reason spammers choose to use SVG images for spam is that they allow dynamic content.
+Spammers had added malicious JavaScript code right inside the image itself, which in this case was a link to an external file that would, in turn, download Locky ransomware.

-What would happen if you click that Spam Image?
+What would happen if you clicked on that spam image?

 You can check out the SVG file code here: